morganrivers/climsight_review_papers/README.md

 # Tests

-Tests can be run with:
+Tests can be run from the git root directory with:
 ```
 python tests/test_run_all.py
 ```